.. a brief insight into the process of hand crafting a pocket knife ..

 After the blades have been hardened and tempered they are ground to an edge then cleaned up ready for assembly.

-The cleaned parts are ready for assembly, they are the blade, spring, 2 linings, and 2 bolsters which have already been soldered on the linings, 2 rose wood scales and the wire used to rivet the knife together.
+The cleaned parts are ready for assembly, they are the blade, spring, two linings, and two bolsters which have already been soldered on the linings, two rosewood scales and the wire used to rivet the knife together.

 The assembled knife with wire sticking out both sides ready to be cropped off and "knocked up".